federicomenaquintero/lamaperia/README.md

 "large divisions").

-Just for illustrative purposes, here are eight few small divisions on the left, and two small divisions on the right:
+Just for illustrative purposes, here are eight few small divisions on the left, and two large divisions on the right:

 ```
 +---|---|---|---|---|---|---|---|---|-----------------------------------|-----------------------------------|